drupal-entity-training/event/index.md

     ->save();
   ```

-  Note that the returned values match the values in the database before and that
-  the values in the database have been updated accordingly.
+  Note that the values in the database have been updated accordingly.

 ### Viewing entities on a page